robleroni/Puerro/docs/05-Components.md

+# Introducing State

+So far, the state of the application lived inside the view - the DOM.

 - what is
--

 - render cycle
--
+- id mgmgt
 - immutability
-stateless components vs stateful
+- stateless vs stateful

 advantages:
 - reusability

-- when to use:
+when to use:
 - one pagers with data stored in frotend